Although known primarily for adult-focused attractions and activities, Las Vegas offers a surprising amount of things to do for the whole family.

 Twilight Zone by Monster Mini Golf at Bally’s: Standing alone as the only mini golf course on the Strip, Twilight Zone by Monster Mini Golf doesn’t disappoint.
 Illuminated by blacklights, the entire course pops with glowing color, creating a unique visual experience.
 Themed to the hit “Twilight Zone” TV series, the attraction transports guests to the “5th Dimension”, surrounding them with artwork inspired by the show and props.

-While it’s not uncommon for mini golf courses to host birthday parties, this one also hosts weddings, boasting their own chapel.
+While it’s not uncommon for mini golf courses to host birthday parties, this one also hosts weddings, boasting its own chapel.
 Now, that’s a unique Las Vegas wedding venue.

 Mini Golf in Las Vegas Near the Strip